energy-code/academic/content/post/WFH_family/index.md

 Mute is your friend.
 Children don&#39;t schedule melt-downs and don&#39;t always wait for snack time on your carefully planned schedule.
 Most are not prepared to work remotely full time and home life will continue in the background even if you are on a video call.
 If you are really concerned you can add a custom background to zoom.
 [Don't expect video conferences](https://www.youtube.com/watch?v=6Y4rkBctRfg)[to go perfectly](https://twitter.com/_A_Stein_/status/1237989645645905920?s=20).

 In stressful times every pet is an emotional support animal.
 You are just sharing them with others.
-If you or child/pet/partner ends up on the video call one day, don&#39;t worry about it.
+If you or child/pet/partner ends up on the video call one day, don't worry about it.
 In fact it can help reduce stress and cheer up everyone else that is on the call.
 Remember,  if you have a partner or family you are less isolated than most people.
 You have the opposite problem; no quiet time.

 ## Schedules

 Make a schedule.
-Decide on start &amp; stop times.
-Be flexible in schedule.
-Sometimes the schedule gets thrown out - that&#39;s ok.
+Decide on start & stop times.
+Be flexible in scheduling.
+Sometimes the schedule will get thrown out - that is ok.
 Revise the schedule every day based on what has worked and what has not worked.

 Do your best to connect to online classes in real-time.
 It is an opportunity to connect to other people, ask questions, and make sure you stay on top of your work.
 Sometimes your child might make that virtually impossible.
 That is OK and everyone will survive.
 Don&#39;t let it become the norm or you will quickly feel like it is impossible to be a stay at home parent and work remotely.

 Take advantage of naps.
 They are prime working time without kids.

 Avoid the temptation to do housework when you get kid-free time.
 Most household chores _can_ be accomplished while supervising the kids.
-It is much more difficult to focus enough to get work accomplished.
+It is much more difficult to focus enough to get work accomplished with kids.

 Make sure to keep time on the schedule for you and your partner away from work.
 Once you start working at home it can be difficult to feel like you ever stop working.

-The solution often is to shift work time, sometimes drastically, to times that fit their family even if it doesn't match their courses or research.
+The solution is often to shift work time, sometimes drastically, to times that fit family needs even if it doesn't match their courses or research.
 For example, I do most of my work after everyone is in bed.
 This is not when I do my best work, but it is when I get to do work.

 ## Strategies

-Depends a lot on your home situation and age of children.
+Strategies depend a lot on your home situation and age of children.

 {{< figure src="WorkingWkids_age.png" lightbox="true" >}}

 ### Online learning

 Many parents are suddenly taking on the role of teacher.
 If your child is of school age and can work independently there are many many resources available.
-Don&#39;t expect to be a perfect parent, primary school teacher, and researcher all at the same time while also dealing with the stress of the current situation.
-With the exception of the youngest learners more screen time won&#39;t hurt them right now; think quality not quantity.
+Don't expect to be a perfect parent, primary school teacher, and researcher all at the same time while also dealing with the stress of the current situation.
+With the exception of the youngest learners more screen time won't hurt them right now; think quality not quantity.
 Elementary school age children and younger need to [learn away from the screen](https://hechingerreport.org/why-your-toddler-cant-learn-from-a-screen/).
 That doesn't mean you can't use screen time to distract and entertain them from time to time.

 ### The hand-off